isasilva3/Epidemiologia/README.md

 # Epidemiologia

 This project contains studies relative to the evolution of COVID-19 in the entire world, in United Kingdom in particular, and Portugal.
-Some complentary exercices were made related to QGIS, PyQGIS nad SQL.
+Some complentary exercices were made related to QGIS, PyQGIS and SQL.

 ## Notebooks